terikon/cordova-plugin-photo-library/README.md

 # TODO

 - iOS: Bug: It seems to ignore png files
-- iOS: Handle (theoretical) cases where image returned by requestImageDataForAsset is null
 - iOS: PHImageContentMode.AspectFill returns images that larger than requested.
 Perform manual resizing.
 - iOS: convert to Swift 3
 - Browser platform: Separate to multiple files